BouchardLab/pyuoi/causal_net/nonStation_ver3c_states_EM_FDR/README.md

 controls:

 - `--bag_idx`: integer bag index used in the output filename and RNG stream.
+- `--bagsTag TAG`: alphanumeric tag appended after `dataName` in Stage (a) output names.
+Use `None` or omit it for the deterministic four-character tag.
 - `--fdr_out_dir`: optional output directory; default is `$basePath/prismFDR`.
-- `--source_window_sec START END`: source time window for block starts.
+- `--time_range_sec START END`: time range for block starts.
 - `--num_blocks`: number of contiguous blocks in the bag.
 - `--block_len_sec`: block length in seconds; default `60`.
 - `--min_block_start_sep_sec`: preferred minimum separation between block